skeeto/skeeto.github.com/_posts/2016-06-16-Elfeed-cURL-and-You.markdown

 The deprecated `elfeed-max-connections` has been removed.

+Feed objects now have meta tags `:etag`, `:last-modified`, and `:canonical-url`.
+The latter can identify feeds that have been moved, though it needs a real UI.

 ### See any bugs?

 If you use Elfeed, grab the current update and give the cURL fetcher a shot.
 Please open a ticket if you find problems.
 Be sure to report your Emacs version, operating system, and cURL version.

+As of this writing there's just one thing missing compared to
+url-queue: connection reuse. cURL supports it, so I just need to code it up.

 [elfeed]: https://github.com/skeeto/elfeed